-Real Reason Why Samoa Joe Doesn’t Have a Match at ‘Wrestlemania 33’ Revealed
+Real Reason Why Samoa Joe Doesn’t Have A Match At ‘Wrestlemania 33’ Revealed

 It’s being reported that Samoa Joe will be involved in the match with Seth Rollins and Triple H in some way, but further details are questionable.
 After Rollins got hurt and the feud with Joe couldn’t happen at WWE FastLane, the powers that be were at a bit of a loss for his direction heading into Wrestlemania.
 He’s been great as a monster heel, but WWE couldn’t find a match for him that could fit appropriately onto the card.

-The WWE Universe is thinking that Finn Balor will make his return during the Rollins vs. Triple H match as well.
+The WWE Universe thinks that Finn Balor will make his return during the Rollins vs. Triple H match as well.
 Balor would even the odds with Samoa Joe and keep him at bay, but there’s also a rumor going around that he may be getting involved in the Raw Tag Team Title match instead.
 Also, WWE officials are looking to restart the feud between Joe and Rollins after Wrestlemania, which could last until WWE Summerslam.

 There is also some speculation about Samoa Joe and Kevin Owens forming a huge heel stable on Raw after the grandest stage of them all.
 They’ve teamed together a little, but nothing has been made official.
 Thus far, Joe has been “destroying” his opponents on his own.
 Based on what happens in Orlando and how WWE is booking the rivalry between Samoa Joe and Rollins, it may not make sense for him to be in a stable like that.